Weight Management for Children

 Why is it important for my child to be at a healthy weight?

-Being overweight increases your child's risk of health problems.
+Your child's risk for health problems is higher is he or she is overweight.
 These health problems include type 2 diabetes, high blood pressure, and high cholesterol.
 High levels of cholesterol may lead to heart disease later in life.
 Your child also has a higher risk of being overweight as an adult.
-Your school-age child may feel more stress and sadness because he is overweight.
+Your school-aged child may feel more stress and sadness because he or she is overweight.

 What causes children to become overweight?